 Local SSDs and preemptible VM instances

-Google Cloud Storage buckets are the most flexible, scalable, and durable storage option for your virtual machine instances.
-If your applications do not require the lower latency of persistent disks and local SSDs, you can store your data in a Cloud Storage bucket.
+Cloud Storage buckets are the most flexible, scalable, and durable storage option for your VM instances.
+If your apps don't require the lower latency of Persistent Disks and Local SSDs, you can store your data in a Cloud Storage bucket.

-Connect your instance to a Cloud Storage bucket when latency and throughput are not a priority and when you must share data easily between multiple instances or zones.
+Connect your instance to a Cloud Storage bucket when latency and throughput aren't a priority and when you must share data easily between multiple instances or zones.

 The performance of Cloud Storage buckets depends on the storage class that you select and the location of the bucket relative to your instance.

-The Regional Storage class has performance that is comparable to persistent disks but with higher latency and less consistent throughput characteristics.
-The Multi-Regional Storage class stores your data redundantly across at least two regions within a larger multi-regional location.
+The standard storage class used in the same location as your instance gives performance that is comparable to persistent disks but with higher latency and less consistent throughput characteristics.
+The standard storage class used in a multiregional location stores your data redundantly across at least two regions within a larger multiregional location.

-Nearline and Coldline Storage classes are primarily for long-term data archival.
-Unlike the Regional and Multi-Regional Storage classes, these archival classes have minimum storage durations and read charges.
-Consequently, they are best for long-term storage of infrequently-accessed data.
+Nearline and coldline storage classes are primarily for long-term data archival.
+Unlike the standard storage class, these archival classes have minimum storage durations and read charges.
+Consequently, they are best for long-term storage of data that is accessed infrequently.

 All Cloud Storage buckets have built-in redundancy to protect your data against equipment failure and to ensure data availability through datacenter maintenance events.
-Checksums are calculated for all Cloud Storage operations so we can ensure that what you read is what you wrote.
+Checksums are calculated for all Cloud Storage operations to help ensure that what you read is what you wrote.

 Furthermore, you can mount a Cloud Storage bucket to your instance as a file system.
 Mounted buckets function similarly to a persistent disk when you read or write files.
-However, Cloud Storage buckets are object stores that do not have the same write constraints like a POSIX file system and cannot be used as root disks.
+However, Cloud Storage buckets are object stores that don't have the same write constraints as a POSIX file system and can't be used as boot disks.
 Your instance can write data to a file and overwrite critical data from other instances that are also writing data to the storage object simultaneously.

 Compute Engine automatically encrypts your data before it travels outside of your instance to Cloud Storage buckets.
-You do not need to encrypt files on your instances before you write them to a bucket.
+You don't need to encrypt files on your instances before you write them to a bucket.